 For many Canadian and US sellers, shipping via postal packets was the best option as "postal clearance" offered advantages.
 The new rules are designed to enable better risk analysis by mandating compliance for both postal and commercial carrier clearance.
 The uneven playing field and being able to take advantage of lax customs oversight was not sustainable.

-IOSS to France and EU is not Mandatory:
+IOSS to France and EU is not Mandatory but a great tool for shipping to Europe.

 - IOSS: Vat is collected at time of online purchase.
 Marketplace Deemed supplier.
 Voluntary.
 Once an operator is registered, they have to apply the scheme for all their shipments up to 150 euros.